ScilifelabDataCentre/pathogens-portal/content/english/highlights/omicron_variant_transition.md

 ---
-title: Direct RT-PCR used to monitor Omicron BA.1/BA.2 variant transition in Sweden
+title: Direct RT-PCR used to monitor Omicron BA.1/BA.2 variant transition in Sweden (Update)
-date: 2022-04-04
+date: 2022-08-12
 summary: Lentini and collegues used direct RT-PCR to show the transition from Omicron BA.1 to sub-variant BA.2 in Sweden Jan-March 2022.
 New Preprint from Reinius lab which shares data and code.
 banner: /highlights/banners/omicron_variant_transition.png
 banner_large: /highlights/banners/omicron_variant_transition_large.png